Astro (company): Recent developments

-Astro's logo from 2012 until 2024.
-This is the second revision of 2003 logo.
+Astro logo, a second iteration of the 2003 logo, used from 2012 until 2024.

 On 1 December 2014, Astro signed a joint-venture with South Korean retail company, GS Retail Co.
 Ltd. to launch a home shopping channel, Go Shop.
 However, the joint-venture only survived for 9 years and following the changing in consumer's shopping landscape, Go Shop ceased operations on 12 October 2023 as part of the company's "ongoing strategic realignment underway".

 In March 2016, Astro launched its regional video platform, Tribe, which targets to Indonesian market.

 In 2017, Astro enters a strategic partnership with CJ E&M from South Korea to create and produced contents and events for ASEAN market.
 The company also enters a long-term partnership with print publishing company, Karangkraf to form a joint-venture company focused on content production, Karangkraf Digital 360, which was later renamed as Nu Ideaktiv.

 Astro alongside Media Prima and DiGi Telecommunications collaborated to launch a digital learning hub, known as JomStudi in January 2019.
 The initiative, which supported by the Malaysia Digital Economy Corporation (MDEC), provides educational resources in a single platform which accessible to students.

 The company enters a partnership with Chinese streaming platform, IQIYI in 2019, in which Astro acquired an exclusive rights to distributed the IQIYI's content in Malaysia.
 Astro also responsible for the latter's customer acquisition, marketing and media sales.

 On 1 April 2020, Astro rearranged its channel numbers in order to prioritize its 100 HD channels on its platform.

 In 2021, Astro partnered with Netflix to expand its content offering in which the latter's service will be made available on Astro's platform.

 In May 2024, Astro and state-owned public service broadcaster, Radio Televisyen Malaysia (RTM) have partnered to envisioned an initiative in support to Palestine by launching Malaysia4Palestine, a special channel dedicated to highlighting the humanitarian crisis in Palestine in the wake of the ongoing Gaza war.
 The channel began one-day broadcasting on 25 May 2024.
 Among artistes who involved in the project were Siti Nurhaliza, M. Nasir, Syafinaz Selamat, Alif Satar, Soo Wincci, Sarimah Ibrahim, Aznil Nawawi and Wani Kayrie.